 If the council has a local alcohol policy, this is also listed below.
 A local alcohol policy is a set of decisions made by a council in consultation with its community about the sale and supply of alcohol in its area.
 Local alcohol policies are optional.
 Councils are not required to have one, although most have chosen to.

-Issues of health and wellbeing - 2012 Population Survey (from page 15) - Over 1,000 local people were surveyed by Toi Te Ora Public Health about their knowledge, attitudes and practices related to a number of public health issues, including alcohol.
+- Issues of health and wellbeing - 2020 Population Survey - Over 1,000 local people were surveyed by Toi Te Ora Public Health about their knowledge, attitudes and practices related to a number of public health issues, including alcohol.

 - Health Education Resources - A range of health education resources about alcohol can be viewed and ordered from HealthEd and the Health Promotion Agency.